snarlferb/l/intro.md

 So you can have for e.g. `log2(8)=x`, which means you're finding the exponent to which `2` must be raised to produce `8`.
 In this case, `x` would equal `3`, i.e. `2^3 = 8`

-Modulus is `x mod y`, which you can consider the opposite of division, can be illustrated when `x` is greater than or less than `y` as e.g.
+Modular aerithmetic, which is a mathematical concept where you take the remainder after a division by a certain number (the modulus) can be written as `x mod y`, which you can consider the opposite of division, can be illustrated when `x` is greater than or less than `y` as e.g.

 `10 mod(3)`, `3` goes into `10` (3x), `3 * 3 = 9`, and `10 - 9` = The answer: `1`